 Learn more about how you can help alleviate allergy symptoms inside your home at StopTheSneezes.com.
 Here are some more recommendations from Comfortech Service Experts :

-Depending on the immune system levels in your home, you may want to invest in a HEPA (High Efficiency Particular Air) filtration system, which is high-efficiency and used by many hospitals.
-Even if you feel like your allergies are pretty mild, people are often shocked by the nearly immediate change in how they feel after changing to a high-efficiency air filtration system.
+Hospitals use HEPA (High Efficiency Particular Air) filtration systems and, depending on your family’s immune systems, you may want to invest in one of these high-efficiency filters, too.
+Even if you feel like your allergies are pretty minimal, people are often surprised by the nearly immediate change in how they feel after changing to a high-efficiency air filtration system.

-If you aren’t sure if such a high-performing air filtration system is the right choice for your home, there are a multitude of options to choose from when it comes to improving your home’s air quality.
+If you don’t feel like such a high-performing air filtration system is a good choice for your home, there are a multitude of options to choose from when it comes to improving your home’s air quality.
 Below are a few air filters and cleaners that you can choose for your home’s health.

 Germicidal UV Light Systems

-Germicidal UV Light System is quite the mouthful to say germ killer.
-These UV lights help kill germs and bacteria that can cause allergies and can exacerbate the symptoms of asthma.
-According to a review, 1/5th of people who had allergies was also exposed to fungi and bacteria in their duct systems.
-Investing in a UV light system helps to get rid of these allergens and keep your family healthy.
+Germicidal UV Light System is just a long, convoluted way to say germ destroyer.
+These products help kill germs and bacteria that can cause allergies and can exacerbate the symptoms of asthma.
+According to a study, 1/5th of people who had allergies was also exposed to fungi and bacteria in their duct systems.
+Investing in a UV light system helps to kill off these allergens and keep your family healthy.

 Humidify or Dehumidify